This function generates enrichment plots for gene sets using the

 A named list of data frames containing GSEA results for each contrast.
 Each data frame should have a column named

-specifying the gene set, and columnsNES
+pathwayspecifying the gene set, and columnsNESandpadjfor results.
+Output fromrunGSEA.- DEGList

 A named list of data frames containing differentially expressed genes (DEGs) for each contrast.
 Each data frame must include a column named

-with t-statistics for ranking genes.
-Output fromcalculateDE
+twith t-statistics for ranking genes.
+Output fromcalculateDE.- gene_sets

 A named list of gene sets, where each entry is either: